 The Snowball Effect of Migraine After Migraine

-The physician’s assistant tells me to take a deep breath in, and then a breathe out.
+The physician's assistant tells me to take a deep breath in and then breathe out.
 She leads me through a meditation/visualization where I picture different parts of my brain calming down.
-She and the doc did some sort of study and this is supposed to help migraine patients feel better.
-We have thrown everything we can at my attacks for the time being, and so I’ve asked to learn meditation.
-It was advertised on their website, and I figure it can’t hurt.
+She and the doc did some sort of study, and this is supposed to help migraine patients feel better.
+We have thrown everything we can at my attacks for the time being, so I've asked to learn meditation.
+It was advertised on their website, and I figure it can't hurt.

 Overwhelmed by the impact of migraine

 I take deep breaths and follow the PA's deadpan voice.
 Her calmness translates to a lack of emotion.
 Maybe this is because my own world is swelled up with a bubble of feelings.
 The more I meditate, the more I realize I feel like I might burst.
 I have a disease no one can cure, and not many people seem to care.
 I leave home every day worried that my head will rob me of my buoyancy and the life I've taken for granted.

 Every stimulus in New York City became a source of stress.
 Will the subway lights set one off?
 Will the crowds of people trap me?
 Will my confused brain cause me to end up lost?
 My previous life of art school, gallery openings, and restaurant trips became small: home - subway - studio - subway - home, repeat.
 If I could skate by a day, or even half a day, with no migraine, I was victorious.

 So in the doctor's office, while breathing in and out, I question if my life will ever go back to normal.
 Emotions expand beyond my control, and the migraine is released.